 1. Grades mean everything

 In case you weren’t aware, we have a lot of people in Asia.
-For real- about 4.5 billion people, which is more than half of the world’s population.
-The majority of us lives in huge cities with many high rises and small condos.
-My girlfriend, who’s from the Midwest, said that the concrete jungle landscapes of Taipei felt unreal to her, like she were in a video game.
+For real, about 4.5 billion people, which is more than half of the world’s population.
+The majority of us lives in big cities with high rises and small condos.
+My girlfriend, who’s from the Midwest, said that the concrete jungle landscapes of Taipei felt unreal to her, as if she were in a video game.

-I remember growing up that it’s always about what grades I am getting.
+I remember growing up that it was always about grades.
 If I got 90%+, I would get rewarded with extra time watching TV or reading comic books.
 If I didn’t do well, I would be punished with a slap on the palms or butt by my parents.
 And yes, it did hurt.

 2. After-school tutoring sessions or private academies are just part of the student life